-On that basis, additional loss allowance amounting to P11.0 million was recognized as at January 1, 2018 but no additional loss allowance is recognized as at December 31, 2018.
+Loss allowance amounting to P11.0 million was recognized as at January 1, 2018.
+No additional loss allowance is recognized as at December 31, 2019 and 2018.

-16.3 Liquidity Risk
+16.3.Liquidity Risk

 The Company manages its liquidity needs by carefully monitoring scheduled payments for its financial liabilities as well as cash outflows due in a day-to-day business.
 Liquidity needs are monitored in various time bands, on a day-to-day and week-to-week basis, as well as on the basis of a rolling 30-day projection.